MihaelaBr/MihaelaBr/README.md

 👋 Hi, I’m Mihaela, a Data Analyst | Data Engineer with a background in managing technical projects.

-👀 I’m interested in Data Analytics, Data Engineering and Data Science.
+👀 I’m interested in Data Analytics, Data Engineering and Data Science, Process automations and App development.

 🌲 Some of my projects have a special focus on the environment, climate change and business but some include personal interests like music and sports.